-PROPOSAL 1 ELECTION OF DIRECTORS
+PROPOSAL 1 - ELECTION OF DIRECTORS

-At our Annual Meeting, shareholders will elect one director to hold office until our 2019 Annual Meeting of Shareholders.
-The Nominee was recommended and approved for nomination by our Compensation and Governance Committee.
-The director shall serve until his successor has been duly elected and qualified or until such director's earlier resignation or removal.
+At our Annual Meeting, shareholders will elect six (6) directors to hold office until our 2019 Annual Meeting of Shareholders.
+The nominees were recommended and approved for nomination by our Nominating and Corporate Governance Committee.
+The directors will serve until their successors have been duly elected and qualified or until such director's earlier resignation or removal.
 Proxies cannot be voted for a greater number of persons than the number of nominees named.
-If you sign and return the accompanying proxy, your shares will be voted for the election of the nominee recommended by our Board of Directors, unless you mark the proxy in such a manner as to withhold authority to vote.
-If the nominee for any reason is unable to serve or will not serve, the proxies may be voted for such substitute nominee as the proxy holder may determine.
-We are not aware of any reason that the nominee will be unable to serve as a director.
+If you sign and return the accompanying proxy, your shares will be voted for the election of the nominees recommended by our Board of Directors, unless you mark the proxy in such a manner as to withhold authority to vote.
+If any of the nominees for any reason are unable to serve or will not serve, the proxies may be voted for such substitute nominees as the proxy holder may determine.
+We are not aware of any reason that the nominees will be unable to serve as a director.

-Peter M. Carlino is being nominated for election to our Board of Directors to serve for a term through the 2019 Annual Meeting of Shareholders.
+David A. Handler, Joseph W. Marshall, III, James B. Perry, Earl C. Shanks, Barry F. Schwartz and E. Scott Urdang are being nominated for election to our Board of Directors to serve for a term through the 2019 Annual Meeting of Shareholders.
 We did not pay a fee to any third party to identify or evaluate any potential nominees.